 Bed bugs are most attracted to humans compared to all other potential vertebrate hosts.
 Bed bugs use multiple cues in order to detect humans, including:

 There are several ways to detect bed bugs, but for the average person, bed bugs can be very difficult to find.

-- Cast skins- since bed bugs molt before each life stage, you will often find their cast skins in areas where an infestation is present.
+- Cast skins– Since bed bugs molt before each life stage, you will often find their cast skins in areas where an infestation is present.
 Cast skins are tan to brown in color, and look like small insect “shells.”

-Pest management Technicians are trained to look for signs of bed bugs and will detect them by performing a thorough inspection with a bright flashlight.
+Our specialists are trained to look for signs of bed bugs and will detect them by performing a thorough inspection with a bright flashlight.
 Another way to detect an infestation is by using specially trained bed bug dogs.
 These dogs are trained to detect the scent of live bed bugs and their eggs, even at low levels.

 What do bed bugs do?